Khempal/LeetCode/Readme.md

 - Problem 876: Middle of the Linked List
 - Problem 977: Squares of a Sorted Array
 - Problem 1046: Last Stone Weight
+- Problem 1089: Duplicate Zeros
 - Problem 1295: Find Numbers with Even Number of Digits
+- Problem 1346: Check If N and Its Double Exist